hunterdyar/IMMGuidebook/content/docs/unity/setup/setting-up-git-with-any-gui.md

 3. Copy the URL (the one that ends in .git) from that Quick Setup box on the empty repository page.
 4. In our Git client, add the repository url as a remote.
 5. Push our initial changes, double checking we are not committing anything in the Library folder or auto-generated IDE-config folders (like .idea or .vscode).

+## Add Collaborators

+In GitHub, go to the project page, go to settings, collaborators, and Invite all of your teammates.
+They will need to accept the invitation, which is easily done through the auto-sent email.

+Collaborators need only Clone the repo, like normal.
+Once cloned, choose the "Open" option from Unity Hub, and select the projects root folder that you just downloaded.